nictuku/i-admin.cetico.org/content/posts/early-days-golang-google.md

 +++
-title = "From Ground Zero to Production: My Journey with Go at Google" date = 2024-03-08 author = "Yves Junqueira" description = "An exploration of Go's adoption at Google from the perspective of an SRE and early adopter, detailing the challenges and milestones of integrating Go into production systems."
+title = "From Ground Zero to Production: Go's Journey at Google" date = 2024-03-08 author = "Yves Junqueira" description = "An exploration of Go's adoption at Google from the perspective of an SRE and early adopter, detailing the challenges and milestones of integrating Go into production systems."